savage507051/Route30/user guide/Route30 User Guide.md

     6. Year, Integer: The year the property was built
     7. Address, String: The address of the property

-    In this implementation, the pois.geojson file is used as input to the routing library.
-A copy of this file was created and saved as pois.js for the demo web app.
-The only required fields for pois in the routing library are the "id" field, the "criteria" field, and the geometry.
+    In this implementation, the poi.geojson file is used as input to the routing library.
+A copy of this file was created and saved as poi.js for the demo web app.
+The only required fields for POIs in the routing library are the "id" field, the "criteria" field, and the geometry.
 The other fields are only used for the demo web app.
-Therefore, a shorter pois.geojson file could have been used for the routing library.
+Therefore, a shorter poi.geojson file could have been used for the routing library.

 2. Street Network (Boeing, 2017)